Formation, Vocation and Pastoral Ministries

 [Connect to Bureau of Catholic Indian Missions Inventory]

-A collection of selected digital images of Native Americans and associated Catholic missionaries from the Bureau of Catholic Indian Missions Records, the Sacred Heart Province
+Selected images of Native Americans and Catholic Church leaders from the Bureau of Catholic Indian Missions Records, the Sacred Heart Province

 Franciscan Records, and the Walter Bernard “Ben” Hunt Collection.